 Annie Fairfax is an award-winning photographer, Lonely Planet Pathfinder, and luxury travel writer.
 Born and raised in beautiful Northern Michigan, on the shores of Lake Michigan, Annie has always been passionate about adventuring, traveling, and enjoying the great outdoors.
 A double graduate of the University of Michigan, where she worked as a Student Orientation Leader, she has always loved sharing stories, public speaking, and introducing people to new places.
-It was only natural that all of these interests and experiences would culminate into the travel website you’re now reading.
+It was only natural that all of these interests and experiences would culminate into the travel & lifestyle compendium you’re now reading.

 With plans to explore all seven continents over the next several years, Annie Fairfax and her husband Robin are setting out to explore the world, and document their travels, and share their adventures with other discerning travelers.

 Q: Where are you from?

 A: I grew up right on the shores of Lake Michigan, in the beautiful city of Petoskey, Michigan.